 Hutchinson Institute for Cancer Outcomes Research

-The number of cancer patients is expected to increase 55 percent by 2030.
+The number of cancer patients is expected to increase by more than 20 percent between 2010 and 2020.
 This increase in cancer incidence and the decline of public and private funding will create a tremendous burden and makes it imperative that research is prioritized by those having the greatest impact.
 The challenge is finding ways to prioritize research.